raspiblitz/raspiblitz/FAQ.md

 4. Capital committed to destinations no one wants to send to
 5. Fees are too high
 6. Your inbound liquidity doesn't have good inbound liquidity itself

-## How can I change the boot screen logo?

-Just replace the file `/home/admin/raspiblitz/pictures/logoraspiblitz.png` with a PNG of the same dimensions.

-NOTE: On updates this change will get lost and you might need to redo it.

 ## How can I update LND or bitcoind even before the next RaspiBlitz update?